peal/peal.github.io/index.md

 **PEAL** is an organisation that hosts a collection of tools for computing with permutation groups.

-Here we list the people that have been involved in PEAL so far, our projects, and our associated written publications.
+Here we list the people that have been directly involved in PEAL so far, our projects within PEAL, and our associated written publications.

 ## People

 Each of the following projects has its own collection of authors, maintainers, and contributors.
-Here, we simply list everyone who has contributed to PEAL in one way or another.
+Here, we simply list the union of these people, i.e. everyone who has directly contributed to PEAL’s tools, in one way or another.
-So far, everyone has come to be associated with PEAL by their connection with the [AI Research Group](https://airg.cs.st-andrews.ac.uk) at the [School of Computer Science](https://www.st-andrews.ac.uk/computer-science) of the [University of St Andrews](https://www.st-andrews.ac.uk).
+So far, we have all come to be associated with PEAL by our connections with the [AI Research Group](https://airg.cs.st-andrews.ac.uk) at the [School of Computer Science](https://www.st-andrews.ac.uk/computer-science) of the [University of St Andrews](https://www.st-andrews.ac.uk).

 * [Christopher Jefferson](https://caj.host.cs.st-andrews.ac.uk)
 * [Wilf A. Wilson](https://wilf.me)